EpistemicPolymath/PolymathicalBot/README.md

 - **!followdate** - get the date when you or any other user followed the channel.
 - **!followers** - check how many people are following the channel!
 - **!subemotes** - view the available sub emote codes!

+#### Speedrunning Commands

+- **!jak1boards** - gives you the link to Jak 1 boards on speedrun.com.
+- **!jakdiscord** - shares the Discord invite link for the Jak Speedrunning Discord server.
+- **!jak1vidz** - a link to my Jak 1 Speedrunning playlist filled with strats, tutorials, and other helpful videos.
+- **!jak2-3vidz** - a link to my Jak 2 and 3 Speedrunning playlist filled with strats, tutorials, and other helpful videos.
+- **!jakdebug** - gives a link to more information about Debug Mode or Cheat Mode in the Jak Games.
+- **!hundoboards** - gives you the link to Jak 100% boards on speedrun.com.
+- **!hszepp** - In Jak 1 there is a Zeppelin cycle in Misty Island that can be a bit confusing to learn.
+Headstrong1290 has a guide for it on a Twitch Vod.
+- **!slydiscord** - Links you to the Sly Speedrunning Discord if you are interested.

+#### Other Games / Services Commands

+- **!naoto** - Do not know who Naoto Shirogane is?
+Use this command.
 - **!mcserver / !mcdiscord** - gives you the links to the Minecraft discord server for the stream!
 Anyone can join the discord, but subs can play on the server for free and non-subs can join through Patreon.
 - **!patreon** - gives you the link to my Patreon.
-For now it is just for access to the Minecraft server as a non-sub.
-I hope to add more in the future.
+For now it is just for access to the Minecraft server as a non-sub + to support the server growth overall.
+I hope to add more in the future, as I create more content.
+- **!roblox** - links you to the roblox website.
+- **!robloxprofile** - Will take you to my profile on Roblox if you wish to join me in some gaming :P.

 #### Voice Commands